gabecampb/gabecampb.github.io/docs/home.md

-Hello!
+# Hello!

 Welcome to my page.

-My name is Gabriel Campbell, a programmer with interests in graphics programming, instruction sets, and OS development.
+My name is Gabriel Campbell, a programmer with interests in web development, graphics programming, instruction sets, and OS development.

 ## My Interests

-I do hobby projects, some detailed below.
+I do various hobby projects, some detailed below.
 These tend to involve low-level things like CPU architectures or graphics programming in some way.
 Two of my biggest projects were the Piculet platform/bytecode, and the platform I'm currently working on.
-I've dabbled in many computer things over time, including OpenGL, software renderers, game engines, GBA development, compilers, Haskell, and Python.
+I've dabbled in many things over time, including OpenGL, software renderers, game engines, GBA development, compilers, Haskell, and Python.

-Long-time Linux user, yearning for BSD.

-## Current Work
+## virt

-I have been working on an emulator for a system that uses my own RISC instruction set.
-I'm also working on an OS to run on it, which is implemented in my own programming language.
-This is largely just for fun, but I intend to make some cool software for it eventually as well.
+This is a project that I've been working on to create clean & portable virtual SoC running a new RISC instruction set, with the long-term goal of making an operating system for it in my own programming language.
+This is not released yet but I plan to release it under MIT license when finished.

 The last feature that I still plan to design & implement for this system is an integrated GPU, which you will be able to run via OpenGL or software rendering.
-The goal for this project was to create a clean & portable SoC emulator using C.

-The code for my emulator, assembler, compiler, and kernel will all be open-sourced on GitHub when I decide that they are ready.
+Outside of this last feature, the emulator and assembler are complete.
+The compiler for my language is mostly complete but still being improved.

 ## Piculet